 Any marketing initiatives should support your overall business plan

 Before diving into executing any of these offline marketing methods, make sure they support your overall business plan and that your establishing goals and metrics to determine your return on investment.
-And if you’re looking for a simpler way to keep track of your planning and business financials, you can always employ a business planning software like LivePlan.
+And if you’re looking for a simpler way to keep track of your planning and business financials, you can always employ business planning software like LivePlan.
 With LivePlan, you can easily update and maintain your business plan, forecast financials, and get immediate insight to make the right decisions, including marketing initiatives.

 No matter if you utilize a traditional business plan or a planning tool, it’s important to utilize it when developing new marketing initiatives.
 Doing so can help you avoid costly mistakes and ensures any changes make sense for your business overall.

-While there are many aspects to offline marketing, they all have similar themes revolving outreach, involvement, and being a confident advocate for yourself.
+While there are many aspects to offline marketing, they all have similar themes revolving around outreach, involvement, and being a confident advocate for yourself.
 Putting effort into both social and search marketing as well as these important offline marketing tactics will give your business the push it needs to rise to the top.